-- I. A pharmacodynamic marker that can measure whether the targeted pathway of interest has been affected; - II.
-A plan to collect samples for biomarker studies; and - III.
-Shown promising efficacy in at least two (2) MND disease models, one of which must be a representative model of human sporadic MND.
+I. A pharmacodynamic marker that can measure whether the targeted pathway of interest has been affected;

+II.
+A plan to collect samples for biomarker studies; and

+III.
+Shown promising efficacy in at least two (2) MND disease models, one of which must be a representative model of human sporadic MND (if targeted to sporadic MND).